taylortek/holobot/README.md

 ## License
 You can see my license [here](https://github.com/taylortek/holobot/blob/main/LICENSE)

-but the gist is you have pretty much have free rein as long as you
+but the gist is you have pretty much free rein as long as you

 * Include this license
 * Make it open source